 MAPS is an educational facility and resource center that hosts one of the largest collections of pre-Columbian artifacts in North America!

-M.A.P.S. is a family oriented, interactive museum displaying artifacts from Egypt, Greece, Rome, Africa and the Americas.
-Rocks, minerals and crystals, as well as dinosaur bones are also on exhibit.
+MAPS is a family-oriented, interactive museum displaying artifacts from Egypt, Greece, Rome, Africa, and the Americas.
+Rocks, minerals, crystals, and dinosaur bones.
 Tropical gardens and a Maya village are a part of the outdoor displays.
-Call for group tours, themed birthday parties, special events, lectures, field work opportunities and international trips.
+Call for group tours, themed birthday parties, special events, lectures, fieldwork opportunities and international trips.